monolithgoon/geoclusters-dashboard/README.md

 cd /avg-dashboard
 ```

-## Details
+## Geoclusters API Response Envelopes

+This is the expected data envelopes for data returned from the geoclusters API

-### Parcelized AGCs API Response Envelope
+### Parcelized AGCs

 `/api/v1/parcelized-agcs/`

-This endpoint returns data for AGCs that were processed through the Land Parcelization API
+This endpoint returns data for AGCs that were processed through the Automated Land Parcelization API

 ```bash
 const response = {